microsoft/FluidFramework/docs/content/docs/faq.md

 ### What needs to be running on the server?

+Fluid Framework requires a Fluid server to sync data between clients.
+The role of the server is very simple;
+it orders operations and broadcasts them to all clients.
+It's also responsible for saving operations to persistent data storage.

+The Fluid server is general purpose and, as a rule, Fluid solutions will work with any Fluid server.
+Developers of Fluid solutions can use a local server or a "test quality" server for development and trust that their solution will work against whatever production server their solution is pointed at.

+Fluid Framework include a reference implementation of the Fluid server called Routerlicious that you can use for development or as the basis for a production quality server.

-Where is the shared data stored and can I create my own backend store?
+### Where is the shared data stored?

-Must a given document be handled by a single server (affinity)?
+The specifics of data storage (both session data and persistent data) will depend on the implementation of the Fluid server.
+There is a great deal of flexibility here and developers of Fluid servers may choose to offer options around where and how data is stored.

 ### Is there a dedicated cloud service for syncing the clients?

-is there any service cost for developers?

-You said that in this demo the fluid framework server (backend for DDS management) runs on your local computer, can it run on an azure service as well?
+Microsoft has developed an M365-specific Fluid service designed to enable solutions powered by Fluid within that ecosystem.
+There will be ways for Fluid Framework developers to operate in M365 but those integration points are not available yet.

+Microsoft is also looking at providing a more general Fluid service but no specifics are available at this time.

 ### Besides SharePoint, where else can we store .fluid files?

+.fluid files are a specific file format understood by Fluid solutions integrated with M365.
+They are designed to operate exclusively in the cloud (never locally) and currently are only supported by OneDrive and SharePoint.

-### Can we use fluid framework standalone with no dependencies on other services?
+### Can we use Fluid Framework standalone with no dependencies on other services?

+Yes.
+Fluid Framework is designed to stand alone.
+It has no dependencies on other services.

-### Can it be used in a situation without access to the internet?
+### Can Fluid Framework be used in a situation without access to the internet?

-Think "truck full of servers & clients" or "cargo ship".

-Can it run on-perm?
-Without connecting to internet - for data security.
+There are two angles to this question.
+One is whether the client must be connected to the internet.
+The other is whether an organization could run the Fluid server on site to support an intranet.

+Clients do have to be connected to the Fluid server.
+Fluid can tolerate brief network outages and continue operating but eventually the promise of being able to merge local changes weakens.
+We are investigating ways to improve this using other merging techniques designed to reason over large deltas but no final solution is in place today.

-### Is the fluid reference server implementation production ready?
+### Is the Fluid reference server implementation production ready?

+No. Routerlicious on it's own is not production ready.
+Using it would require more thought about storage, scale, security, and other typical considerations when building out a service on the internet.
+It is our expectation that most Fluid developers will be able to leverage existing Fluid services that will emerge as we approach version 1.0.

-### How are Fluid Components/Solutions deployed?
+### How are Fluid solutions deployed?

-The main.tsx file where is it deployed?
-To the Fluid Server?
-The Fluid component structure are the definitions fetched from the Fluid server or are they stored in the Fluid document?
+Fluid solutions are, at the end of the day, simple JavaScript.
+At Microsoft Fluid solutions are deployed to CDNs like any other static resource.
+Because Fluid is very client-centric, deployment is very simple.

 ## Conflicts and History

 ### How does Fluid Framework deal with conflict resolution?

+This depends a great deal on the specific DDS.
+But, regardless of the final state of the data, operations are stored in the Fluid ops stream.
+So, in cases where a client is unhappy with the final state, there are approaches for achieving consensus that can be built into the DDS or handled by the client.

 ### Can we create custom strategies to handle update collisions to the distributed data structure?

-What sort of event update of the DDS do you get, just a change notice, or something more complex like a delta?
+Yes.
+You can design your own DDSs with your own strategies for handling merge.
+You also have access to all operations and can write client code to handle reason over state in whatever way best suits your scenario.

 ### Can we have history of the changes?

-As people type, they may change their minds.
-Some may see one bit of information today but now the text is different.
-Is history of changes kept like one might see in Word versioning?

-Would we have direct access to the underlying operations?
+Yes.
+Fluid inherently keeps all changes and these are accessible through the framework.
+The only caveat is that for performance and storage efficiency, operations need to be summarized from time to time.
+This may cause a loss of granularity.

 ### Is there any way to know which user caused each change?

+Yes.
+Operations can be attributed to users.
+This is an implementation choice and not something built directly into Fluid Framework.

 ## UX Frameworks

-### Can I use...?

-- React

-- Angular

-- VUE

-- Svelte

-- some other UX framework?
+### Can I use React, Angular, VUE, Svelte, or some other UX framework?

+Yes.
+You can use any UX framework designed for the web.

-### What is the relationship with...?
+### What is the relationship with Fluent UI?

-- Can you speak to the relationship between Fluid components and Fluent UI?
+Both Fluent and Fluid Framework come from Microsoft.
+And inside Microsoft many Fluid projects also use Fluent.
+But there is no relationship other than the names are similar.

 ### Is Fluid trying to be a competitor to UX frameworks?

+Not at all.
+Fluid Framework is unopininated about UX.

 ## Coding Frameworks

-### Can I use...?

-- ASP.NET, ASP.NET Core, and C#
+### Can I use ASP.NET, ASP.NET Core, and C#

-- Blazor WASM
+Fluid Framework is written in TypeScript but we don't want it to be limited to the web.
+You can use Fluid Framework with non-web technologies by leveraging a JavaScript runtime to host the Fluid code.
+Ultimately it is critical that the same code be running in all clients to ensure eventual consistency of data so it is impractical to port Fluid to other coding frameworks.

-- Xamarin, MAUI, and other mobile frameworks
+This also applies to Blazor, Xamarin, MAUI, and other mobile frameworks.

-- TypeScript

-- Other programming languages

-### What is the relationship with...?

-- PowerPlatform

 ## Browsers